White House hopes slower August job growth is a sign the economy is cooling at a manageable rate - KESQ

 By Phil Mattingly and Kate Sullivan, CNN

-President Joe Biden on Friday is set to address an August jobs report that slightly exceeded analyst forecasts and marked another month of slowing job gains — something White House officials have actually been hoping for in recent months.
+President Joe Biden on Friday touted an August jobs report that slightly exceeded analyst forecasts and marked another month of slowing job gains — something White House officials have been hoping for in recent months.

 Officials are keenly aware another gangbusters report would have almost certainly locked in another jumbo interest rate increase by the Federal Reserve this month.
 The Fed in July approved a super-sized interest rate hike of three-quarters of a percentage point for the second time in a row to temper rising costs for Americans amid the highest price increases in decades.

-While Friday’s number doesn’t mean the Fed won’t go down that path, it’s more in line with a jobs market transitioning into a steady growth cycle, something Biden is expected to tout and detail Friday morning.
+While Friday’s number doesn’t mean the Fed won’t go down that path, it’s more in line with a jobs market transitioning into a steady growth cycle.

+The President touted the growth in manufacturing jobs since he took office and noted companies like First Solar, Corning and Micron have committed to investing tens of billions of dollars to expand manufacturing in the US.

 While Biden has made the Federal Reserve’s independence the central pillar of his administration’s inflation fight, officials are quietly aware that if the Fed sustains its rapid tightening — as Federal Reserve Chairman Jerome Powell telegraphed last week — there could be dramatically negative effects on the very people Biden’s entire agenda was structured to assist.

-The President is expected to speak at 11 a.m.
-ET Friday, and officials say he’ll speak about the jobs numbers.
+Still, Biden has made explicit that neither he nor his economic team will attempt to pressure or influence Fed policy, something that makes each data release that tracks with the administration’s goals all the more important, officials note.

-During that speech, Biden is also expected to announce the 21 winners of a regional economic development competition who will each receive between $25 million and $65 million, the White House says, “to execute transformational projects and revitalize local industries.”
-The funding is being allocated from the Democrats’ American Rescue Plan passed last year.
+Biden on Friday also announced the 21 recipients of a regional economic development competition who will each receive between $25 million and $65 million for projects that Biden said are “going to uplift underserved communities and include them as key parts of America’s economic recovery for 21st century.”

+The President said the program is “centered around a vision that as our economy recovers and modernizes, as science and technologies accelerate and change the nature of how we manufacture, we want workers and small businesses leading this transition, making sure they’re a part of it, not just being shunted aside, instead of fearing that the transition’s going to leave them behind.”

 The grants will go toward a range of projects, including programs to support the transition from traditional cars to electric vehicles, build a digital finance sector for small businesses in tribal communities, rebuild pharmaceutical supply chains and install solar energy on former coal land.
 More than $270 million of the funding will go toward developing workforce training and development programs, the White House said.